7 tips for teaching math in any classroom with Nearpod

 5. Embed Flipgrid so students can share their work

 Flipgrid is a fantastic way to see students’ work and have students explain their thinking.
 Nearpod makes it easy to embed a Flipgrid into any lesson.
 You can share a problem with students, share their thinking, and model their strategy while recording themselves and uploading it to the grid.
 As the teacher, you can see all of the videos and highlight strategies for the class.
 Students can also view other’s strategies and make connections between the different representations.
-Sharing connections provide an excellent foundation for discourse and a positive math learning community.
+Sharing connections provides an excellent foundation for discourse and a positive math learning community.

 6. Start your lesson with a number talk

 Number talks are perfect warm-ups and can be tailored to any grade level.
 Nearpod allows students to share their strategy, whereas, in a traditional number talk, only a handful of students can share their thinking.
 In addition, Nearpod allows students to try the problem with low risk and give the teacher formative data about the strategies.
 For example, a teacher might use 5 x 25 as the number talk.
-Then, students can share their strategy to solve the problem using Draw-It Slides or an Open-Ended Activity.
+Then, students can share their strategy to solve the problem using Draw It slides or an Open-Ended activity.
 The teacher can then showcase strategies and have students explain their thinking orally to the class.

-7. Duplicate Slide Without Draw-It to Model Problem Solving Using Live Teacher Annotation
+7. Duplicate Slide Without Draw It to Model Problem Solving Using Live Teacher Annotation

-If you have ever given students a problem to solve on a specific template, make it a Draw-It slide, and then struggle to support students by modeling a strategy that students did not share, then duplicate the Draw-It slide as a content slide!
+If you have ever given students a problem to solve on a specific template, make it a Draw It slide, and then struggle to support students by modeling a strategy that students did not share, then duplicate the Draw It slide as a content slide!
 As a content slide, you can use Live Teacher Annotation to draw on the slide.
 Your drawings will show up on students’ screens immediately so they can see and discuss a strategy that might have been missing from your students’ examples.
 Note that the Live Teacher Annotation feature is only available for Premium Plus users.

 Nearpod is a great tool to increase engagement, discourse, and achievement in your math class.
 It is easy to take your existing presentations, upload them to Nearpod and make minor tweaks that allow instant access to your students’ mathematical thinking.
 Sign up for Nearpod today and try out one of the tips with your students!